jakob-bagterp/browserist/docs/user-guide/performance/disable-images.md

 tags:
     - Tutorial
     - Performance
-    - Ignore Images
+    - Disable Images
 ---

-# Ignore Images
+# Disable Images
-## Why Ignore Images?
+## Why Disable Images?
 It's often faster to load pages when you don't download images.
 So if you don't need to process images when scraping a web page, simply don't wait for such media data – often heavy payloads – and use less bandwidth.

 ## How to Configure